Theo-Deffenbaugh/ITAPS-Wiki/@ITAPS Overview/Gallup Engagement Model.md

 11. **Job Security**: Confidence in job security.
 12. **Trust in Senior Leadership**: Trust in the organization's leadership.

-[[U.S. Employee Engagement Sinks to 10-Year Low]] shows that their is noise in the system, and unclear how much of this is that there will always be noise.

 However, proper use of the following with AI will generate more engagement.